-Va. lawsuit denounces ‘pathological’ critical race theory taught to 8th graders
+Va. lawsuit denounces anti-racism curriculum as ‘pathological’ critical race theory

 “Responding to these cases in public rather than in the courtroom serves no useful purpose,” he said.

-The lawsuit comes as conservatives across the country target curriculums they refer to as critical race theory, that shows how racism unfairly prejudices people of color in the criminal justice and health care systems, among many other areas of American life.
+The lawsuit comes as conservatives across the country target curriculums they refer to as critical race theory, an idea that shows how racism unfairly prejudices people of color in the criminal justice and health-care systems, among many other areas of American life.

-Though educators contend critical race theory is not taught at the K-12 level in Virginia or anywhere else in the country, Virginia Governor-Elect Glenn Youngkin (R) pledged to ban it from schools while campaigning last year.
+Although educators contend critical race theory is not taught at the K-12 level in Virginia or anywhere else in the country, Virginia Gov.-Elect Glenn Youngkin (R) pledged to ban it from schools while campaigning last year.

-In a statement in July, the Albemarle County School Board and Superintendent of Schools Matthew Haas said: “Adding Critical Race Theory to our curricula has not occurred, nor are there any plans to do so.”
+In a statement in July, the Albemarle County School Board and Superintendent of Schools Matthew Haas and other officials said: “Adding Critical Race Theory to our curricula has not occurred, nor are there any plans to do so.”

 “We stand by our endorsement of programs and activities that empower staff to meet the requirements of our anti-racism policy,” the statement said.